How to Import Data from an Existing PostgreSQL Database into ServBay

 ?

-A3: Carefully review the output from the pg_restore
+A3: Carefully examine pg_restore

-command, especially with the -v
+output, especially with the -v

 Summary